I became a Chartered Accountant at the age of 48 after 30 years of not giving up. Here is my story.

 - Are you thinking of quitting after facing several failures?

-- My CA journey started in 1978 and it took me 30 long years to finally have the honorable title of CA before my name.
+- My CA journey began in 1978, and it took me 30 years to finally have the honorable title of CA after my name.

-- Here my story of determination, resoluteness, and an undying spirit to carve out a niche for self.
+- Here is my story of determination, resoluteness, and an undying spirit to carve out a niche for myself.

 - Why am I telling this story?
 Because even if one individual gets inspired by my journey, it would be worth it.

-Tracing Back Roots – How I Began My Career In CA?
+Tracing My Ancestors: How I Began My Career in California

-I was a good student at school and always dreamt of becoming a doctor however because of the high tuition fees pursuing medicine was ruled out!
+I was a good student at school and always dreamt of becoming a doctor, but because of the high tuition fees, pursuing medicine was ruled out!

-Observing my interest in studies, my father advised me to prepare for Chartered Accountancy exams because of the prestige this course held and also the career opportunities one has after qualifying.
+Observing my interest in studies, my father advised me to prepare for the Chartered Accountancy exams because of the prestige this course held and the career opportunities one has after qualifying.

-Back then (1978), becoming a Chartered Accountant was considered a great feat as only a few people managed to clear the exams.
-I loved challenges and so decided to go for it.
+Back then (1978), becoming a chartered accountant was considered a great feat, as only a few people managed to clear the exams.
+I loved challenges, so I decided to go for it.

-And here started my CA journey in 1978.
+And it was here that I began my CA career in 1978.

-So along with my articles and CA preparation, I helped my dad in his small business and on certain days even gave tuitions to earn some extra income!
+So along with my articles and CA preparation, I helped my dad in his small business, and on certain days, I even gave tuition to earn some extra income!

-For a few years this was my routine - Wake up at 4 am, prepare for my lectures, then attend articles, give tuitions and later study for CA!
+For a few years, this was my routine: wake up at 4 am, prepare for my lectures, then attend articles, give tuitions, and later study for the CA!

-Fast forward, I got married and as my family grew (we have 3 children) my responsibilities increased and the study time for CA reduced!
+Fast forward: I married, and as my family grew (we have three children), my responsibilities grew, and my CA study time shrank!

-Initially teaching was the only source of income, but later, I realised I had to hustle a lot more to make ends meet!
+Initially, teaching was the only source of income, but later, I realized I had to hustle a lot more to make ends meet!

-Eventually, I learnt the craft of furniture making and started this business (of course while still teaching!).
-Luckily this took off and life got better financially!
+Eventually, I learned the craft of furniture making and started this business (of course while still teaching!).
+Luckily, this took off, and life got better financially!

-So now my day started with giving lectures on Accountancy, managing my business, and then taking care of my family.
+So now my day begins with giving accounting lectures, managing my business, and caring for my family.

 Did I give up on my CA dream in the midst of all this?
 NO.

 Even after a hectic workday, I would study and prepare for my CA exams every night!
-My parents, my wife- Shubhangi and children supported me in every way they could.
+My parents, my wife, Shubhangi, and my children supported me in every way they could.

-I knew CA was a challenge I had taken and strived hard to give in all the efforts I could.
-Nothing else bothered ever.
+I knew CA was a challenge I had accepted and worked hard to give it my all.
+Nothing else ever bothered me.

 Finally qualifying as a CA after 30 long years!

-Almost 20 years into my CA journey, in 1998, I met with an accident; and unfortunately, had badly damaged a finger on my right hand!
-(Even today it still doesn't bend.)
+Almost 20 years into my CA journey, in 1998, I met with an accident and, unfortunately, badly damaged a finger on my right hand!
+(Even today, it still doesn’t bend.)

 After almost 6 years, I was able to use my right hand again!

-In the meanwhile, I kept appearing for the exams and would fail by a few short marks!
-In fact, by now I had even given up on checking the exam results!
+Meanwhile, I continued to sit for exams, only to fail by a few points!
+IN fact, by now I had even given up checking the exam results!

-Finally, on the 16th of January 2008 (the golden day of my life), my phone was ringing.
+Finally, on the 16th of January 2008 (the golden day of my life), my phone started ringing.

-My youngest daughter Neha (she was 14 at that time) answered the call.
-On the other side, was a relative (Mrs. Darak) whose son had appeared for the exam along with me.
+My youngest daughter, Neha (she was 14 at the time), answered the call.
+On the other side was a relative (Mrs. Darak) whose son had appeared for the exam along with me.

 Here is the conservation: